Navigating Child Custody Agreements

 3. Why You Should Get Your Child Custody Agreement Notarized

-There may be cases where you need to notarize your child custody agreement with your co-parent.
+You may need a notary public to do a notarial act for your child custody agreement.
 You may wonder why notarizing a child custody agreement is necessary.
 Well, here's why:

 1. Enhanced Legitimacy: Notarization of a child custody agreement adds an extra layer of authenticity.
-It demonstrates that both parties have signed the document in the presence of a certified notary, who verifies the signers' identities.
+It shows that both people signed the document in front of a notary, who checked their identities.

-3. Recognition by Other Institutions: Various institutions, such as schools and healthcare providers, often require a notarized custody agreement to acknowledge the rights and responsibilities of each parent.
+3. Recognition by Other Institutions: Schools and doctors may need a notarized custody agreement to see each parent’s role.

 4. Notarize Your Child Custody Agreements With NotaryLive

-Our remote online notary public connects you with a virtual notary who validates your identity and witnesses singing, removing the need for in-person sessions.
-It's a time-saving solution for notarizing child custody agreements.
+A remote online notary public connects you with a remote notary who checks your ID and watches you sign.
+No in-person meeting needed.
+Remote online notarization is a time-saving solution for notarizing child custody agreements.

 How NotaryLive Works in 4 simple steps: